Carcant Wind Farm Community Fund (Heriot)

 About this fund

-Heriot Community Fund comprises community benefit monies provided by the operators of two wind farms located near Heriot in the Scottish Borders; Greencoat Wind UK, the owner of Carcant Wind Farm, and SSE, the owner of Toddleburn Wind Farm.
+Heriot Community Fund comprises community benefit monies provided by the operators of two wind farms located near Heriot in the Scottish Borders; Shroders greencoat, the owner of Carcant Wind Farm, and SSE, the owner of Toddleburn Wind Farm.
 The fund supports community projects that benefit those living in the Heriot Community Council area.

 An annual amount totalling £38,200, inflation-adjusted, will be available for community projects benefitting Heriot over the operating life of the two wind farms, which is expected to be 25 years.
 This comprises £9,200 from Carcant Wind Farm (starting in 2008 and administered by Foundation Scotland), and £29,000 from Toddleburn Wind Farm (starting in 2010 and administered by SSE).